midani-47/nba-lineup-optimizer/README.md

 The NBA Lineup Optimizer is a full-stack web application designed to help users build, compare, and optimize NBA lineups.
 It leverages real-time player data to provide insights and analytics for lineup management.

 ## Features
+- **Homepage**: A beautiful introduction to the app with quick access to all features.
 - **Dashboard**: View top performers and quick actions to build or optimize lineups.
 - **Players Page**: Browse and filter NBA players by name, position, and team.
 - **Lineup Builder**: Create custom lineups with search and add functionality.